From the Ground Up: Partnering with cooperatives on Locally Led Development

 ICRG occupies a special niche in the research space.
 We see dissemination and learning as integral parts of the research process.
 And so, we combine rigorous methods and diverse strategies for stakeholder engagement, with the intention of fostering and facilitating local ownership and application of the outcomes.
 Our goal is to produce evidence-backed data to support worldwide cooperative development.

 For us, research provides more than data supported evidence for sound decision making.
 It provides a platform for dialogue and focus on the issues that challenge of inclusive, broad-based growth.
 What emerges is locally-led development consistent with the priorities and aspirations of the people themselves.
 We share our research outcomes widely in different formats with different constituencies, including communities, policymakers, practitioners, and academics, opening the door to learning and adaptation.

 Partnering with cooperative development organizations enhances impact, promotes collaboration, and deepens credibility.
 Partnering with local researchers builds local knowledge which in turn enriches the research and dissemination process.
-The cooperative model enhances the economic standing and social capital of its members and contribute to the greater community.
+The cooperative model enhances the economic standing and social capital of its members and contributes to the greater community.
 The ICRG’s research process points the way to increase and sustain these impacts.

 Empowering Decision Makers to Better Serve Their Community

 “International Cooperative Research Group under OCDC, has undertaken important research which shows cooperative membership greatly economically benefits men and women.
 However there remains more to be done in enabling these benefits to be more widely shared through greater cooperative membership … I hope these findings would spur further debate on the role played by women in cooperatives.
 My department will endeavor to support activities geared towards improving the cooperative sector by increasing the involvement of women as members and leaders.” – Mr. Ali Noor Ismail – Global Evidence Summit, 2019

 Kenya Principal Secretary | Mr. Ali Noor Ismail